© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Fognam Clump and adjacent field system See also WILTSHIRE 915 is a scheduled monument protected by Historic England under reference 1006979.
 View the official record →

-Fognam Clump is a Bronze Age round barrow located in Wiltshire, England, forming part of a wider archaeological landscape that includes associated field systems of prehistoric date.
+Fognam Clump is a Bronze Age barrow and associated field system located in Wiltshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006979.

 Fognam Clump and adjacent field system See also WILTSHIRE 915 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006979.